 Please click on the link to see helpful videos and modelling from our English Hub on Floppy Phonics: English Hub YouTube Videos

 In KS2 reading, we use whole class reading and small group reading approches, along with Reading Vipers to support our reading teaching across the key stage.

-Our school curriculum has been created to reflect the promotion of SMSC and British values through subject areas such as History, PSHE, Literacy and PE, as well as through aspects of SEAL and the ‘Hidden Curriculum’.
+Our school curriculum has been created to reflect the promotion of SMSC and British values through subject areas such as History, PSHE, Literacy and PE, as well as through aspects of the ‘Hidden Curriculum’.
 Our Collective Worship times also reflect the importance of this essential aspect of school life.

 According to Ofsted, 'fundamental British values' are:

 - mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

 SMSC at St Helen's

 The National Curriculum will be made available for all pupils wherever possible.
 Where pupils have SEND the school will make full use of classroom and school resources, and may also request support from external agencies, to ensure children can access the curriculum or alternative learning.
 The school will make provision for pupils with SEND to match the nature of their individual needs and the class teacher and SENCo will keep regular records of the pupils’ special

 educational needs, the action taken and the outcomes.
 There will be flexible groupings of pupils so that learning needs may be met in individual, small group or whole class contexts.

 The curriculum will be differentiated to meet the needs of individual pupils.
 Teaching styles and flexible groups will reflect this approach.
 Programmes of Study for pupils, within classes and year groups, will reflect whole school approaches to teaching and learning and will take account of special educational needs.
 Any